 My advice is always to ignore before and after claims, and try the supplement for yourself.
 Try on your own, work hard, and see what results you obtain.

 One of the hardest problems with buying SARMs online at the moment is getting your hands on the stuff in the first place.

 So finding where to buy Cardarine can be tougher than it has been previously.

-The reason for this is a Chinese ban on the manufacture and export of SARMs in late 2020, that is now starting to bite.
+The reason for this is a Chinese ban on the manufacture and export of SARMs in late 2020, which is now starting to bite.
 Where this ends up I don’t know, but availability is poorer than it was six months ago, but partly that could be down to the pandemic.

-Swiss Chems also sell high-quality Cardarine but in capsule format.
+Swiss Chems sell high-quality Cardarine but in capsule format.
 The $69.99 you can get a total dose of 600 mg, in 60 capsules each dosing 10 mg each.